himavanth-sakshi/himavanth-sakshi/README.md

 # Himavanth's Portfolio
+I apologise for the unfinished portfolio.
+I am updating it and will be finished soon.
+Feel free to visit again in few days.
+Thank you!

 Welcome to my GitHub repository!
 I am a Master’s student specializing in Mechatronics and Robotics, and I am currently seeking internship opportunities in this exciting field.
 This repository showcases my projects, skills, and achievements in Mechatronics and Robotics.